will-huynh/process_controller/README.md

 __use_process__(_args, **kwargs_)

 > Spawns new __individual__ worker processes and runs a check for inactive or orphaned processes.
 The main difference between this method and _use_pool_ is that while _use_pool_ completes a batch of given jobs by automatically assigning workflow to all processes in a __multiprocessing__._Pool_, _use_process_ leaves the task of assigning workflow to the user.
+An example is below:

+    > test_function.test(4,2); expected result: 2.

+    > pc.use_process([4,2]); expected result: 2

+This method also accepts target methods with no required positional arguments.
+To use these methods, simply provide any filler argument instead of regular required arguments.

 __get_process_results__()